VisualFP/docs/SA/design_concept/content/design/functional_requirements.typ

 An expert user wants to import their existing Haskell project into VisualFP.

 == Prioritization
-The focus of this paper lies on creating a design for function composition.
+The focus of this paper lies in creating a design for function composition.
-This means that use cases 1 - 5 have the priority must-have and use cases 6 - 11 have priority nice-to-have.
+This means use cases 1 - 5 have the priority must-have, and use cases 6 - 11 have priority nice-to-have.